rattanakleng/Employee-Directory/README.md

 - [Repository and Live Site](#repository-and-live-site)

 ## Description
 The app lets user display all employees, sort list ascendence or deccendent, and search for an employee by first name.
-The app was built with React, and use sample data [Random User API](https://randomuser.me/).
+The app was built with React, and fetch data [Random User API](https://randomuser.me/).

 ## User Story
 As a user, I want to be able to view my entire employee directory at once so that I have quick access to their information.